ant-media/ant-media-documentation/docs/guides/advanced-usage/create-new-application.md

+---
-# Creating a new application
+title: Creating a new application
+sidebar_position: 1
+---

 Ant Media Server supports application deployment on the fly.
 This feature actually resolves the multi-tenancy problem for online video platforms.Ant Media Server has 2 built-in applications.
 Users want to able to use different settings for each application and able to specify the name of the application.